Denmark VAT guide

 The 0% rate is applied to exports or intra-community supplies.

-Exempt categories: Activities in public interest, such as heath, education and other listed activities such as finance and insurance.
+Exempt categories: Activities in public interest, such as health, education and other listed activities such as finance and insurance.

 VAT registration in Denmark

-Businesses must register for VAT once their sales of VAT-liable goods and services exceed DKK 50,000 within a calendar year.
+Businesses established in Denmark must register for VAT once their taxable turnover exceeds DKK 50,000 within a calendar year.

-Non-established businesses from other EU Member States are required to register for VAT in Denmark once they exceed the applicable registration thresholds and complete the necessary notification formalities:
+Non-established businesses are generally required to register for VAT in Denmark

 Comply – Global VAT compliance